-Our staff work together to adopt the policies and procedures, and they all have the opportunity to review and update them, if necessary, at our regular staff meetings.
-This review helps us to make sure that the policies and procedures are enabling our pre-school to provide a quality service for its members and the local community.
+Our staff work together to adopt the policies and they all have the opportunity to review and update if necessary the policies at our regular staff meetings.
+This review helps us to make sure that the policies are enabling our pre-school to provide a quality service for its members and the local community.